sanjay-namdeo/notes/reactjs/react-testing-library.md

 Notice the **.test.js in the file name.
 Jest will **automatically detect** any files with the name ending with test.js.

-So lets write our first test.
+So let's write our first test.
 In our first test, we will test whether the h1 element in our App component is rendered in the DOM or not.

 ```javascript
 import React from 'react';